jxtngx/lightning-lab/README.md

 - _CI/CD_: `.github` and `.circleci` directories contain basic configs for running CircleCI and GitHub Action jobs.
 - _Code Quality_: when installed correctly, the project will use pre-commit to format a user's code with [black](https://black.readthedocs.io/en/stable/) and [isort](https://pycqa.github.io/isort/).
 MyPy and PyTest are also available.
 Coverage will run pytest for commits to the default branch.
 Tests are located in `tests/` and are based on minimal examples found in Lightning's code base.
 - _Packaging_: The current (Feb 18 2023) version uses methods provided by `setuptools` in `setup.py`, `setup.cfg`, and `pyproject.toml`.
 Some of these will be consolidated to reflect changes in Lightning to include [`ruff`](https://github.com/charliermarsh/ruff) as a tool.
 Basic use of `build` and `twine` for distribution via pypi can be found in the following [quickstart](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).
-- _AI/ML research project architecture_: while opinionated, this repo does provide a basic structure for research projects, and is certainly suitable for algorithm design research that will rely on datasets provided in torchvision, torchaudio, and torchtext.
+- _AI/ML Research Project Architecture_: while opinionated, this repo does provide a basic structure for research projects, and is certainly suitable for algorithm design research that will rely on datasets provided in torchvision, torchaudio, and torchtext.
 By architecture, I mean the location of directories such as `data`, `logs`, `models`, and `notebooks`.
 The source code is contained in `lightning_pod`, it's structure is formed from concepts found in Lightning's core projects, and in React projects given the inclusion of the `pages` module in the source directory and `assets` at root.
-- _Experiment Management_: the project provides example of using [`wandb`](https://wandb.ai/site), [`tensorboard`](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html), and [`aim`](https://aimstack.io) to log hyperparameter optimization sweeps and training runs.
-The project also provides and example of using [Optuna](https://optuna.readthedocs.io/en/stable/) as a replacement for wandb's built-in Sweeps.
+- _Experiment Management_: the project provides examples for [`wandb`](https://wandb.ai/site), [`tensorboard`](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html), and [`aim`](https://aimstack.io) to log hyperparameter optimization sweeps and training runs.
+The project also provides an example of using [Optuna](https://optuna.readthedocs.io/en/stable/) as a replacement for wandb's built-in Sweeps.
 - _UIs and DataViz_: Any React app will be in a directory of its own at the project's root, and will be structured according to Next or Vite's setup.
 React apps may be created with a javascript utility or Pynecone.
 - _CLIs_: a command line interface entrypoint `pod` serves as an example CLI.
 It is built with [click](https://click.palletsprojects.com/en/8.1.x/).
 The code for `pod` is found in `lightning_pod.cli.pod` and it is created in `setup.cfg`'s entry point option.

+To some degree, the concepts would be covered in the following courses:

+- Intro and Intermediate Python programming
+- Intro to data acquisition and pre-processing
+- Intro to user interfaces and data visualization
+- Intro to AI, ML, and DL (types of agents, styles of learning, and algorithms and data structures)
+- Intro to research i.e. applied machine learning or designing learning agents
+- Intro to distributed systems
+- Intro to hardware for AI/ML systems (HPU, IPU, TPU, GPU)

 </details>